Buhari mourns former APC Vice Chairman, Inuwa Abdulkadir

 President Muhammadu Buhari has joined the All Progressives Congress (APC) in grief over the passing of former member of the National Working Committee, Alhaji Inuwa Abdulkadir, who served as Vice Chairman, North West.

-He urged members to always remember and project same legacies of putting the country first.

-Buhari prayed that the almighty God would receive the soul of the departed and comfort his family.
-(NAN)
+Also, Buhari prayed that the almighty God will receive the soul of the departed, and comfort his family.

 Leave a Reply